Rural Health Network Development Planning Program

-The Rural Health Network Development Planning Grant Program provides grants to promote the planning and development of healthcare networks in order to achieve efficiencies; expand access to, coordinate, and improve the quality of essential healthcare services; and strengthen the rural healthcare system as a whole.
+The Rural Health Network Development Planning Program provides grants to promote the planning and development of integrated rural healthcare networks.

 The major focus of the Network Planning Grant is to support multiple (at least 3) rural healthcare entities that have not previously collaborated in a formal manner, but want to work together and form a healthcare network.
 The grant program supports one year of planning to develop and assist healthcare networks in becoming operational.